 The location that has a very strange and unusual presence about it that even in the middle of summer there is something unmistakeably “wrong”.

-The cries of a baby are often heard in the grounds of the fort and churchyard and yet no source can be found.
-A ghostly sword fight also takes places on the cliff’s edge allegedly between a smuggler and a custom’s officer.
+The ghostly cries of a baby are often heard in the grounds of the fort and churchyard and yet no source can be found.
+Also reported is a ghostly sword fight also takes places on the cliff’s edge allegedly between a smuggler and a custom’s officer.

 Nearly two thousand years after leaving the site, Roman soldiers are still witnessed patrolling the fort, one stands on sentry duty for which seems for all eternity.